+There has not been a directed fishery for Atka mackerel since 1996.
+A discussion of the directed fishery for the years 1990-1994 is given in Lowe and Fritz (2001).
 The historical amount of Atka mackerel retained and discarded by target fishery and area in the GOA in 1994 and 1995 has been discussed in previous assessments (Lowe and Fritz 2001).
-The 2003-2011 levels

-of GOA Atka mackerel retained and discarded were discussed in Lowe (2015).
-The 2012 to 2018 levels of GOA Atka mackerel retained and discarded are given below:
+The 2003-2014 levels of GOA Atka mackerel retained and discarded were discussed in Lowe (2015).
+The 2015 to 2020 levels of GOA Atka mackerel retained and discarded are given in Table 17.2.

 The 2003 through 2011 data indicated that most of the Atka mackerel bycatch in the GOA, which was coming out of the Shumagin and Chirikof areas, was taken in the rockfish fisheries (Lowe and Fritz 2001, Lowe 2015).
 There appears to have been some limited targeted fishing on Atka mackerel since 2003.
 In 2003 the flatfish and Pacific cod fisheries retained significant amounts of Atka mackerel.
 In 2007 the pollock and flatfish fisheries retained Atka mackerel.
 For the most part, there has been very little Atka mackerel retained by fisheries, other than rockfish, since 2003.
 The amount of Atka mackerel caught by the rockfish fisheries has declined since 2011, dropping significantly in 2014.
 However, catches of Atka mackerel nearly doubled in the 2015 rockfish fishery.
 Reports of the fleet encountering more Atka mackerel on the fishing grounds in 2016, led the Council to increase the 2017 TAC from 2,000 to 3,000 t.
 Catches of Atka mackerel in the rockfish fishery declined in 2016, but retained catches of Atka mackerel in the shallow water flatfish fishery increased.
-The rockfish fisheries retained about a 1,000 t of Atka mackerel bycatch in the Shumagin area in 2018, which is the highest level ever retained.
+The rockfish fisheries retained about a 1,100 t of Atka mackerel bycatch in the Shumagin area in 2018, which is the highest level ever retained.
 Total catches of Atka mackerel have not increased since 2012, and have remained at about 1,200-1,400 t.